Juan-Jones/earnonlinemoney/content/blog/most-successful-podcasts.md

 * Genre: News
 * Estimated Earnings: $10 million annually

-Overview: Produced by The New York Times, "The Daily" offers deep dives into major news stories with expert analysis and reporting.
+Produced by The New York Times, "The Daily" offers deep dives into major news stories with expert analysis and reporting.
 It has become a staple for news consumers, offering concise yet comprehensive coverage.

 Earnings Breakdown: Revenue comes from a combination of sponsorships, premium subscriptions, and cross-promotion with The New York Times' other digital products.